dhanyamnaik/OS_task/README.md

 AWT Graphics
 Synchronization
 Random Number Generation
-📋 Requirements
+Requirements
-Java JDK 8 or above
+JDK 8 or above
-Eclipse / IntelliJ IDEA / VS Code / NetBeans
-Command Prompt or Terminal
+Eclipse, IntelliJ IDEA, VS Code, NetBeans, or Command Prompt Git and GitHub

-🎯 Learning Outcomes
+Learning Outcomes

-Through this assignment, the following concepts are demonstrated:
+Through this assignment, we learned:

-Creation and execution of Java Threads.
+How to create and use Java Threads
-Understanding multithreading.
-Synchronization of shared resources.
+How multiple threads execute concurrently
+How synchronization works
-Using wait() and notify().
+How wait() and notify() are used
-Implementing the Producer-Consumer problem.
+How to solve the Producer-Consumer problem
-Understanding thread communication.
-Performing matrix multiplication using multiple threads.
-Creating one thread for each result matrix element.
-Using Thread.start() and Thread.join().
-Using Java Swing for graphical visualization.
+How to perform matrix multiplication using multiple threads How to use Java Swing for graphical visualization
-Visualizing multithreaded execution using animation.
+How to manage multiple threads using join()

-📌 Conclusion
+Conclusion

-This project demonstrates multithreading through two different applications.
-The Producer-Consumer Problem demonstrates communication between threads using a shared buffer, synchronization, wait(), and notify().
-The Matrix Multiplication Problem demonstrates how a 100 × 100 matrix multiplication can be divided into 10,000 independent tasks, with one thread calculating each result element.
-The Java Swing animation provides a visual representation of the matrix multiplication process by showing the current row, column, and result matrix while the threads are executing.
+This project demonstrates the practical use of multithreading in Java through the Producer-Consumer problem and matrix multiplication.
+It shows how threads can be used for concurrent execution, synchronization, and improving the understanding of parallel processing.